-Win or lose, Sears’ chairman may still come out on top
+Sears’ chairman stands at the center of fight for company

 “He doesn’t have any physical and personal connection to the company in every conventional sense,” Cohen said.
 “He governs by video conference.”

-Many analysts believe even if Lampert prevails at Monday’s auction, Sears still won’t have much of a future and will likely limp along for just another year.
+Many analysts believe even if Lampert prevails at Monday’s auction, Sears won’t have much of a future and will likely limp along for just another year.

 “He has really created a very tangled web of complexity in terms of the business,” said Neil Saunders, managing director of research firm GlobalData Retail.
 “He’s in a much better position to get something out of this than any other parties.”

-Note: This story has been corrected to remove any references to Sears’ chairman Eddie Lampert coming out on top if the company liquidates.
-Lampert would not benefit if Sears goes out of business.